Siouxland Forecast: January 18, 2020

 Satellite and radar imagery shows that we have seen sunshine throughout the morning and afternoon hours today.
 Then tonight, we will fall to a low of -7 by tomorrow morning.
 This low is the actual temperature and does not include the wind chill.
 We will be clear, but continue to see breezy conditions with wind gusts up to 30 mph.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see how cold the next few days will get and just when we will warm back up.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see how cold the next few days will get and just when we will warm back up.